Can you put boots in the dryer?

 How to use a dryer to dry boots

 On the rare occasion, you may use a regular dryer to dry your leather boots after they have soaked through.
-After all, air-drying may not work as fast.
+After all, air-drying may not work fast enough.

 The dryer is going to do a fast job of drying your shoes.
 It can take a short time, say, about 2 minutes only to get the shoes dry.
 That way, even before you go to sleep, you will know that the boots are ready to wear the following day.